Performance Marketing Agency Pricing: What You Should Actually Be Paying in 2026

 We've built Market Correct entirely on flat-fee pricing because percentage-of-spend creates a conflict of interest that's hard to fully escape.
 When an agency earns more as your budget grows, the incentive is budget growth.
 Not efficiency, not better returns.
 Budget growth.

 We've seen this in audits more times than we can count.
 Agencies recommending spend increases on campaigns where the marginal ROAS is already below target.
 Budgets staying allocated to channels that stopped working because reallocating down reduces the fee.
 Broad match running wider than it should because higher CPC spend means a bigger monthly check.
-None of it is necessarily deliberate.
+None of it's necessarily deliberate.
 But the incentive shapes the decisions.

 Some percentage-of-spend agencies do great work and resist those pressures.
 We're not saying they all don't.
 But the conflict exists, and it exists in a way that flat fees don't have.
 We've written about how that model works in practice here if you want the full breakdown.